 This method aims to redirect you to an exact site layout as you are intending to use, the site domain names are made in such a way that people make a mistake in spelling the proper website and are redirected to the "fake" site.

 When you enter your credentials on such a site, they are in the hands of the domain creators and will most likely use this information for nefarious means.
 These domains live for a short period and are usually closed once enough people get their information leaked or until it is shut down.

 Be very mindful of which site you are entering.
 Even one incorrect letter could redirect you to a miscellaneous site that is masquerading as the one you intended to visit.

 Quite similar to emails, a person may contact you or have an overall message promising something or asking for something.
 Sometimes these messages may be obvious fraudulent claims; however, some users may believe the message comes from the official source and are therefore tricked into providing sensitive information, or even sending money.

 The risk could be that said people would disguise themselves as some people you might know or use their media channels to message you.
 The scammer may mask their usernames as officials of the forum, chat, server etc.

 Again, should you come across a message or user, we strongly advise that you block the user from contacting you, report the account and do not reply, open any links, or download any files from such accounts.
-Always double check on why would you be asked to do something from said individual, even if he is your long time social media friend.
+Always double-check why would you be asked to do something from said individual, even if he is your long-time social media friend.

 This is another one of the more commonly known ways that bad actors try and manipulate you to send them money, disclose your personal information, or get access to your information or systems.